 That’s a series of poor decisions, of course, but the passion is absolutely undeniable.
 Lincoln Financial Field – a name that just rolls off the tongue – is a tough place to play for visitors every single week.
 Plus, some of them dress like this, which adds legitimacy to the Eagles’ case among the best NFL fanbases.

-Their fandom was finally rewarded a couple of years ago, when the Eagles won the Super Bowl for the very first time.
-They almost were rewarded again last year, but the Eagles came up short in Super Bowl 57 against the Kansas City Chiefs.
+Their fandom was finally rewarded in 2018, when the Eagles won the Super Bowl for the very first time.
+Seven years later, the Eagles celebrated their third Super Bowl in franchise history, as Jalen Hurts led his team past Patrick Mahomes and the Kansas City Chiefs.

 6. New England Patriots